AdobeDocs/workfront.de-DE/help/quicksilver/planning/records/add-a-connected-records-page-to-a-record.md

       * **View** to open the record page in a new tab
       * **Copy link** to copy a link to the record page
       * **Disconnect** to disconnect the object from the record you are viewing.
-      >[!TIP]
-      >
+      TIP
-      >You can select more than one record or object to disconnect them.
+      You can select more than one record or object to disconnect them.
       -->

-### Verwalten der Projektlistenansicht auf der Seite „Verbundene Datensätze“
+### Verwalten der verbundenen Datensatzseite für Workfront-Projekte

 Gehen Sie wie folgt vor, wenn Sie eine Seite „Verbundene Datensätze“ für verbundene Workfront-Projekte erstellen: